Papyrological Institute

 Receipts for dike and bath tax.
 Thebes, 1st cent.
 AD

-These three receipts prove that one Pesouris has paid both his dike tax (χωματικόν) and bath tax (βαλανεῖον).
+These three receipts prove that a certain Pesouris has paid both his dike tax (χωματικόν) and bath tax (βαλανεῖον).
 Every citizen of Egypt was obliged to work for some days on the irrigation canals and dikes of the Nile that had been damaged by the annual inundation.
 People could evade this by paying a special tax.
 The bath tax was only introduced in Egypt after the arrival of the Greeks.
 The Egyptians did not have a bath house culture of their own.

 Click here for Greek text and translation in DDbDP.